 - Select an existing action to edit or delete.
 Click the option you want to use.

-- Name: Type a name to uniquely identify the action.
+- Name: Type a name to identify the action.
 This field is required.

 - Description: Describe what the action is meant to do.

-Note: The following example shows how to set up an Event trigger.
-If you select a different trigger, the resulting options will be different from those shown here.
+The following example shows how to set up an Event trigger.
+If you select a different trigger, the resulting options differ from those shown here.

 - Event: Reacts to a predefined event.

-- Device property: Checks for a device attribute on the device gathered in MDM mode and reacts to it.
+- Device property: Checks for a device attribute on a device that is MDM-managed, then reacts to it.
 For more information, see Device property names and values.

 - User property: Reacts to a user attribute, usually from Active Directory.